Potassium Supplement

 Drug Classification

-Potassium supplements belong to electrolyte balance regulators, classified as "Mineral Supplements" or "Electrolyte Replacement Drugs."
-Their mechanism of action involves directly replenishing potassium ions in the body to restore electrolyte balance within and outside cells.
+Potassium supplements belong to electrolyte balance regulators, classified as “Mineral Supplements” or “Electrolyte Replacement Drugs.”
+Their mechanism involves directly replenishing potassium ions in the body to restore electrolyte balance inside and outside cells.

 Indications